yorkie-team/yorkie-js-sdk/yorkie-js-sdk.metadata.md

 ## Metadata type

-`Metadata` is custom metadata that can be defined in the client.
+`Metadata` is metadata that can be defined in the client.

 <b>Signature:</b>